FranzDiebold/ng-google-sheets-db-library/README.md

 ## Demo Application

 Want to see an example of how to use `ng-google-sheets-db`?
-Check out the demo application: [projects/demo](./projects/demo).
+Check out the demo application in [projects/demo](./projects/demo) or on [StackBlitz](https://stackblitz.com/edit/ng-google-sheets-db-demo).

 ## License